apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO pixel seq, add knob to scroll

 - TODO pixel workspace (shift + variation bring to workspace)
             - it should look pretty much the same as variation but on project level

-- TODO pixel should i had on master the EffectBandIsolatorFx and EffectFilteredMultiFx? or simple multi fx or filter?

 - TODO mute shortcut, make it part of the Volume plugin, it should save last state before to mute. (in grid & pixel, use shift to mute?)